buludkhan37/NAUMEN/README.md

 # ListApp

-### This is a test assignment for the company NAUMEN

 ### This is a simple application that:

 1. Displays a list of users (an array of objects with the fields id, name, email, active).